Darren Turcotte: Post career

 After finishing his career with the Nashville Predators, Turcotte stayed in middle Tennessee and founded the Southern Ice Lightning AAA Midget traveling team in Brentwood, Tennessee.
 While in Tennessee, Turcotte began coaching his son Devan's tyke house league team as well as his Elite midget 'AAA' team.
 After a few years in Tennessee, Turcotte returned to North Bay where he became the assistant coach for the Abitibi Eskimos of the Northern Ontario Junior Hockey League (NOJHL) in 2005–06.
 Shortly after, he became the head coach for the North Bay Skyhawks for two seasons.
 During his two seasons with the Skyhawks, Turcotte had a 41-28-1 record.
 Turcotte went on to be the assistant coach for the Nipissing Lakers men's hockey team from 2008-2011.
 When Nipissing gained a women's ice hockey team in 2012, Turcotte made the switch to coaching women's hockey.
 He also coached the North Bay Ice Boltz midget AA girls' team, taking them to the finals of a LLFHL championship tournament in 2012 and the Esso Cup national championship in 2013.
 Turcotte also coached the Team USA inline hockey team that won gold at the 2006 World Inline Tournament.
 Turcotte also went on to create hockey camps and skill development programs in his hometown of North Bay.
 On April 27, 2004, Turcotte was the 196th inductee into the North Bay Hockey Hall of Fame and on May 3, 2013, he received the Judge Harry J. Reynolds Memorial Trophy for his contribution to hockey in North Bay.
 Currently, he is the head coach of the Nipissing Lakers women's ice hockey program.

-Personal life

-Turcotte is married to Deb Turcotte and together they have three children.